The Quiet Man (video game): Plot

-A young and deaf boy named Dane interrupts a quarrel between his friend, Taye, and a bully, Isaac, that results in Dane's mother Lorraine getting shot when Taye and Isaac struggle over a gun.
+A young, deaf boy named Dane interrupts a quarrel between his friend, Taye, and a bully, Isaac, that results in Dane's mother Lorraine getting shot when Taye and Isaac struggle over a gun.
 Isaac takes credit for the killing and is arrested while Taye runs away.
 Dane's policeman father, Robert, blames Dane for his wife's death and becomes abusive toward him.
 Dane, traumatized by these events, makes up a character in his drawings named "The Quiet Man", who resembles a plague doctor.

 Years later, Dane serves as an enforcer for Taye, who runs a nightclub and leads an American Mafia-styled mob.
 Taye expresses concern about his girlfriend, a singer named Lala (who appears identical to Lorraine), who has been receiving mysterious letters addressed to her by a stalker.
-When Dane escorts Lala to the nightclub, her performance is interrupted by an ambush from SOL 33, a rival gang led by Isaac.
-The stalker, who looks like Dane's "Quiet Man" drawing, kidnaps Lala during the confusion.
-Taye's associate B-Money wants Dane to call Taye about the escalation of the gang war, but Dane prefers to recover Lala on his own.
-B-Money ignores Dane's advice and calls Taye anyway, inciting the mob boss's anger.
+After Dane escorts Lala to the nightclub, her performance is interrupted by an ambush from SOL 33, a rival gang led by Isaac.
+The stalker, who looks like the "Quiet Man", kidnaps Lala during the confusion.
+Taye's associate B-Money requests that Dane inform Taye about a potential gang war, but Dane prepares to recover Lala on his own.
+B-Money tells Taye anyway, inciting the mob boss's anger.

-Dane tracks Lala's trail throughout the city, leading him to Isaac's penthouse.
-There Dane fights Isaac, throwing him out a window, and rescues Lala.
-While escaping the building they encounter Taye, who angrily believes that Dane is the stalker and tried to trick Taye into a gang war with Isaac out of jealously over Lala.
+Dane tracks Lala's trail throughout the city, leading him to Isaac's penthouse, where the two fight; Dane throws him out a window and rescues Lala.
+While the two escape the building they encounter Taye, who angrily believes that Dane is the stalker and tried to trick Taye into a gang war with Isaac out of jealously over Lala.
 Lala explains to Taye that she faked her own kidnapping, but Taye decides to have them both killed.
 Robert, now a detective, appears and saves them both.

 As Dane and Robert pursue Taye to his office, Taye shoots Robert and tries to explain to Dane that the death of Lorraine was an accident.
 Taye is interrupted by Lala before he can shoot Dane, and Taye chases her up to the roof.
-A wounded Robert encourages Dane to put on The Quiet Man mask to save Lala.
+A wounded Robert encourages Dane to put on the Quiet Man's mask to save Lala.
 As The Quiet Man, Dane confronts Taye and fights off his men.
-After losing a fight with Dane, Taye decides to shoot Lala but Dane takes the bullet for her.
+After his defeat at Dane's hands, Taye attempts to shoot Lala before Dane takes the bullet for her.
 Injured, Dane reawakens with supernatural abilities, and kills Taye.
-Robert appears wearing the Quiet Man mask and reveals he was the stalker, and helped Lala fake her own kidnapping in order to manipulate Dane into killing Isaac and Taye to get revenge for Lorraine.
-Dane and Robert fight, ending in both of them collapsing from their injuries.
+Robert appears wearing another Quiet Man mask and reveals he was the stalker, helping Lala fake her own kidnapping in order to manipulate Dane into killing both Isaac and Taye to get revenge for Lorraine's death.
+Dane and Robert fight, before both collapse from their injuries.

-A post-credits scene has Dane being released from prison as a result of his actions, and meeting up with Robert, ready to make amends for the events that have unfolded.
+In a post-credits scene, Dane is released from prison and reconciles with Robert.